tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/README.md

 ## Install all requirements and run code samples in Visual Studio Code (no Dev Container) ##

-*There is no need to install this list of requirements if using one of the [minimal install options](#minimal-install-options-to-run-code-samples-in-visual-studio-code).*
+*There is no need to install this list of requirements if using one of the [Github Codespaces or a local Docker Dev Container options](#options-to-run-code-samples-in-github-codespaces-or-a-local-docker-dev-container).*

 *These instructions are for SpreadsheetGear code samples for C# in Jupyter Notebooks and should work for Windows, MacOS and Linux*